 Sharon D. Herzberger, Ph.D.

-President Herzberger began her academic career teaching psychology at Northwestern University before moving to Trinity College in 1980.
-By the time she left there to join Whittier, she had served as department chair, special assistant to the president for affirmative action, associate vice president for the college's campaign, vice president for student services, and vice president for institutional planning and administration.
-She founded the Consortium on High Achievement and Success (CHAS) and served as chair.
-President Herzberger has authored numerous articles and co-authored two books in the field of social psychology.
-She holds a bachelor's degree from Pennsylvania State University and her master's and doctoral degrees are from the University of Illinois.
+President Herzberger began her academic career teaching psychology at Northwestern University before moving to Trinity College in 1980, where she held numerous administrative posts and founded the Consortium on High Achievement and Success (CHAS).
+President Herzberger has authored many articles and two books in the field of social psychology.
+She earned her B.A. from Pennsylvania State University and her master's and doctoral degrees from the University of Illinois.

-President Herzberger resides in Whittier College's Wardman House, in the hills overlooking the campus, with her husband David, a professor of Spanish literature and head of the Hispanic Studies Department at the University of California, Riverside.
-The Herzbergers have two sons, Ben and Jeff, and a daughter-in-law, Amanda, and are proud first-time grandparents of Norah, Whittier Class of 2031.
+President Herzberger resides in the College's Wardman House, in the hills overlooking the campus, with her husband David, professor and head of the Hispanic Studies Department at the University of California, Riverside.
+The Herzbergers have two sons, Ben and Jeff, and a daughter-in-law, Amanda, and are proud grandparents of Norah, Whittier Class of 2031.